sagemathinc/cocalc-doc/source/teaching-students.rst

     CoCalc support is there for you to resolve **technical issues** with the platform.
 We are not able to help you with the course material and you will only lose some time if you ask us about it instead of your instructor.

 Use the :ref:`Help <help-button>` button at the top right to create a support request ticket.
-Make sure to include all relevant details to reproduce the problem you are experiencing. `▶ YouTube <yt-help_>`_
+Make sure to include all relevant details to reproduce the problem you are experiencing. `📺 video <yt-help_>`_

 .. _yt-help: https://youtu.be/4Ef9sxX59XM?feature=shared